cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 Post-run Actions
 ----------------
-Post-run actions can be configured for a batch pipeline, either by using the CDAP Application Studio or by setting the "postActions" property of the configuration JSON file.
+Post-run actions can be configured for a batch pipeline, either by using the CDAP Studio or by setting the "postActions" property of the configuration JSON file.
 The available actions are determined by the post-run plugins that are available to the application template being used to create the pipeline.